Housing and Intimate Partner Violence (IPV)

 Intimate partner violence (IPV) is the most common form of violence against women.
 In addition to having severe impacts on women’s health, IPV is the leading cause of women’s homelessness.
 Yet the most effective housing solutions for women to secure housing stability, maintain safety from further IPV, and receive trauma-informed care remain unclear.

 Funded by the Social Sciences and Humanities Research Council (SSHRC), this project aims to systematically synthesize the international evidence on the effectiveness and experiences of housing interventions for women experiencing IPV and plan directions for future solutions-based research in Canada.
-We will contextualize our research findings in the expertise of service providers, women with lived experience of IPV and homelessness, policymakers, advocates, and other diverse knowledge users, who serve on the Advisory Committee for this project.
-This will help inform where there are gaps and limitations in the existing evidence bases.
-In the final stage of this project, knowledge users in Canada will be engaged in a study on the acceptability and feasibility of promising housing intervention models for women experiencing IPV based on the findings of our systematic overview and the guidance of our advisory committee.
+We will contextualize our research findings in the expertise of service providers, women with lived experience of IPV and homelessness, policymakers, advocates, and other diverse knowledge users, who are part of this project's Community of Practice.
+This will help inform where there are gaps and limitations in the existing evidence base.
+Knowledge users in Canada will be engaged in considering the acceptability and feasibility of promising housing intervention models for women experiencing IPV based on the findings of our knowledge syntheses.